liuxu0303/EReFormer/README.md

 ### (3) Start training

-The current model only supports fp32 and does not support low precision (e.g., fp16) acceleration
+The model only supports fp32 and does not support low precision (e.g., fp16) acceleration.

 ```bash
 cd EReFormer-main